J-Sanderson/100-days-of-code/log.md

 **Today's Progress**: Completed expressworks, though I had to look up the final solution - got most of it right on my own, though.

+Moved on to git-it, had trouble with some of the challenges not validating (used the wrong branch name?)

 **Thoughts:** I am still not cofident I know what I'm doing but I hope some hands on work will fix that.

 **Link to work:** [expressworks challenges](https://github.com/J-Sanderson/expressworks-challenges)